ridi/chromium-aw/README.md

 apply(plugin = "de.undercouch.download")
 ```

-Then you can include this library by adding dependency script to `build.gradle` file of your project.
+Then you can include this library by adding dependency script to `build.gradle.kts` file of your project.

 ```kts
 val version = "90.0.4430.210-1"